joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/us/politics/100000011030389/supreme-court-security.html

 **Man in Florida Fatally Hit by Truck While Fleeing ICE, Official Says**\
-`Details about what exactly happened at a gas station in St. Augustine before the man was hit were unclear Tuesday.`\
+`Details were unclear on Tuesday about what exactly happened at a gas station in St. Augustine before the man was killed.`\
 https://www.nytimes.com/2026/07/14/us/florida-ice-death-immigration.html

 **The Wild West of Ultraprocessed Food**\